 From a landline:

-By default, you aren't asked for your password when checking your voicemail from your device.
+By default, you aren't asked for your password or PIN when checking your voicemail from your device.
 However, if you have your outgoing caller ID blocked, you're required to enter your password when you call your voicemail from your device.
 This step is for the security of your account, since the voicemail system doesn't recognize your mobile number when it's blocked.
 T-Mobile recommends that you turn on your voicemail password for added security.
 A good password is one that's easy for you to remember, but hard for others to guess.

 Using your device's dialpad: